Descendants of slave owners in the Caribbean call for reparations at the UN

 Thomas said she discovered what Trevelyan was doing and got in touch with Verene Shepherd, a professor emeritus and vice chair of the CARICOM reparations commission, who encouraged the sisters to start with the apology.

-Charles Gladstone, meanwhile, said he felt “a profound sense of guilt” after learning that former Prime Minister Gladstone’s father owned estates with enslaved people — and that a great deal of his privileged life “was essentially connected to this criminal past.”
+Charles Gladstone, the great-great-grandson of William Gladstone , said he felt “a profound sense of guilt” after learning that the 19th-century prime minister’s father owned estates with enslaved people — and that a great deal of his privileged life “was essentially connected to this criminal past.”

 He said he apologized to Guyana and Jamaica and will try to do something “to make the world a better place.”